 A literature review is a written approach to examining published information on a particular topic or field.
-An author uses this review of literature to create a foundation and justification for his or her research or to demonstrate knowledge on the current state of a field.
+Authors use this review of literature to create a foundation and justification for their research or to demonstrate knowledge on the current state of a field.
 This review can take the form of a course assignment or a section of a longer capstone project.
 Read on for more information about writing a strong literature review!

 There is usually no required format or template for a literature review.
 However, there are some actions to keep in mind when constructing your review: